F0lak/dm_open_ref/ref/DM/mouse.md

-When selecting a mouse pointer, you may provide your own custom icon or use one of the [built-in pointers](/ref/DM/mouse/pointers.md) Note+ Older games compiled prior to BYOND 4.0 had a different format for the `MouseDown()` and `MouseUp()` procs.
+When selecting a mouse pointer, you may provide your own custom icon or use one of the [built-in pointers](/ref/DM/mouse/pointers.md)
+Note: Older games compiled prior to BYOND 4.0 had a different format for the `MouseDown()` and `MouseUp()` procs.
 These used `icon_x` and `icon_y` as arguments, but `control` and `params` have replaced them.
-Note+ Games compiled before version 514 did not have the `button` parameter, so they handled the `left`, `middle`, and `right` parameters differently.
+Note: Games compiled before version 514 did not have the `button` parameter, so they handled the `left`, `middle`, and `right` parameters differently.
 In old versions, only the button used in the action (left, middle, right) was included as a parameter; now all buttons being held